MicroEJ/docs/ApplicationDeveloperGuide/UI/Simulation/flush-visualizer.rst

 For example, assuming the application targets 60 FPS to perform a transition between two screens, that means the application has 1/60s ~= 16ms in total to execute the rendering and the flush (see :ref:`rendering_pipeline`).

 The Flush Visualizer is a tool designed to investigate potential performance bottlenecks in UI applications running on the Simulator.
+It uses the :ref:`microui_traces` to record the drawings whose target is the display (since UI Pack 14.4.0, see :ref:`flush_visualizer_install`).
+All other traces (drawings in buffered images and third-party traces of the other libraries) are dropped.

 The Flush Visualizer provides the following information:

   - A timeline with a step for each flush.
   - A screenshot of what is shown on the display at flush time.
   - The list of what is done before this flush (and after the previous one) organized as a tree.
   - A node of the tree can be either a region (the display or a clip) or a drawing operation.
   - Each region defines its bounds and can contain one or several other nodes.
   - Each region also displays the percentage of their parent region they cover.
   - Some of the drawings can compute the percentage of their parent region they cover.
   - The others are either negligeable or unknown.
   - At the end of each region, there is a summary of the percentage covered by the drawings in this region (recursively).

 .. image:: images/flush-visualizer-annotated.png